autogluon/autogluon/examples/automm/kaggle_pawpularity/README.md

  - antlr4
  - nlpaug

-You can also get [simplified standalone install tool](http://automl-mm-bench.s3.amazonaws.com/0.5release/autogluon_standalone/autogluon_standalone.tar.gz), unzip and upload it into a kaggle dataset.
+You can refer to [Kaggle notebook](https://www.kaggle.com/code/linuxdex/get-autogluon-standalone) and run the notebook to get autogluon.multimodal standalone.
+Missing dependent packages will be downloaded as .whl or .tar.gz in autogluon_standalone.
+You can download the zip of the folder and create this as a Dataset in Kaggle.

 Use the code following to install AutoGluon without network in the kaggle notebook.

     import sys